 So the Moments view is a representation of these things, events in your life, and the UI represents that by having this group of photos, and these headers.

 In this library, for example, we might have 500 moments, and in order to build a view, we need to load all the moments up front.

+But the only thing we need really for these moments is only the meta data so we can build the view.
+We don't need your content.
 So the first thing we do is we fire that query, which is super fast.
 And then we are only loading the content that we need here.

 In that case here, we are only going to load the visible content, which in our case is going to be between 7 to 10 Moments.

+Since our deficit is limited, and finite, we can allow ourselves to do it synchronously on the main thread.
+Now, we also want to anticipate and schedule the work so that we can start loading the remaining data as synchronously.
 And we do that on the bug run thread, with the right quality of service to make sure that it doesn't preempt the main thread from running.

 Now we are aiming at 100 milliseconds here.

 So lastly, our data sources are also providing some images and let's see how we optimize that part.

 So this was by far the biggest chunk here that we are all attacking, and when we realized that we were spending multiple seconds loading this image during launch, we realized that we were doing too much work.
 So the first thing that we did is that we evaluated the number of images that we needed during launch, and we are only loading that during that first transaction.
 In that case, that can be up to 60 including some piling above and below.
 And next, in order to load those images firstly, we need to make sure that we are all loading only low-resolutions one.
 That way we are loading fewer pixels in memory, and it is much more efficient.